wwwdotphilip/Corona-Code-Gists/README.md

 __storyboard.lua__ - you can use this as template if you are using storyboard.

 __memory_check.lua__ - check memory usage.
-This is a good way to check your apps memory
+This is a good way to check your apps memory.

+__textfield.lua__ - scale the font size for different device screen size.